princeprasad90/EventTrigger/README.md

 ### Parallel event handling

 `EventPublisher` now invokes consumers concurrently and logs any exceptions so one failing handler does not block others.

+### ASP.NET integration

+For guidance on configuring Unity and automatic consumer registration in an ASP.NET web application, see [docs/WebApplicationSetup.md](docs/WebApplicationSetup.md).